madebykind/craft.labelenvironment/README.md

 # Environment Label

-_Nice coloured labels to help distinguish your CraftCMS environments ...so you don't forget where you are._
+_Nice coloured labels to help distinguish your CraftCMS environments ...so you don't forget where you are, and do something stupid._

 by [Tom Davies](http://madebykind.com/) and [Michael Rog](https://topshelfcraft.com)